margelo/react-native-release-profiler/README.md

 ## Need some help with performance issues?

 If have any problems with performance feel free to reach out to us at `hello@margelo.io`.
-We will do our best to fix them and show you how you can avoid similar issus in the future.

 ## Installation